mailchimp/content-style-guide/16-word-list.html.md

 - WiFi

 ## Words to use carefully
 We use plain language, which means avoiding industry jargon.
 But some jargon-adjacent words can be appropriate in educational contexts.
-Only use these if you’re writing about marketing education and have have room to briefly define them.
+Only use these if you are writing about marketing education and have have room to briefly define them.

 - buyer journey
 - conversion